 Of the 90,708 possible database entries in the 2011 database, approximately 7.8 percent (7,097 entries) are zero and 16.1 percent (14,637 entries) are blank.
-There are two valid reasons for blank or zero values:
+There are two valid reasons for blank or zero values: inactive accounts and low usage.

-Some of the blank entries counted may represent inactive accounts.
+- Some of the blank entries counted may represent inactive accounts.
 In the 2011 database 429 accounts had no usage in 2011, accounting for 5,148 monthly entries (429 accounts times 12 months).
 Of the 4,900 housing units in Silver City, 511 units are vacant (U.S. Census, 2010).
 If 511 accounts are inactive, the number of monthly entries that could be blank or zero due to housing vacancies is 6,132 (511 accounts times 12 months).
-Town staff indicated that the database should not include blank values except in cases where an account was set up sometime within the year (consumption would be blank for months that pre-date account set up [Nuñez, 2012]).

-A valid reason for zero values is low usage.
-The Town bills customers in increments of 1,000 gallons, and the database should contain zero values for months in which a customer used less than 1,000 gallons (these customers are still billed the minimum monthly charge [Nuñez, 2012]).
-Town staff estimate that approximately 2,500 customers use less than 1,000 gallons each month (Nuñez, 2012), which could account for as many as 30,000 zero or blank values in the 2011 database.
+Town staff indicated that the database should not include blank values except in cases where an account was set up sometime within the year (consumption would be blank for months that pre-date account set up [Nuñez, 2012]). - Low usage results in zero values because the Town bills customers in increments of 1,000 gallons, and the database should contain zero values for months in which a customer used less than 1,000 gallons (these customers are still billed the minimum monthly charge [Nuñez, 2012]).
+Town staff estimate that approximately 2,500 customers (47 percent of residential accounts) use less than 1,000 gallons each month (Nuñez, 2012), which could account for as many as 30,000 zero or blank values in the 2011 database.
+The Town evaluates customer water use on a monthly basis and does not sum readings from multiple months to obtain readings of over 1,000 gallons per month each month, the billing database will show zero for every month for that customer.
+The customer still pays for water (the fee for up to 1,000 gallons), but the billing database doesn't show that these customers used any water.